My Deep Work Routine

 tips for following through on deep work

 Know when to say yes and when to say no. Saying yes to one thing means saying no to another.
-When it comes to this, I like to refer back to my priority list and really stick to it, even if it’s uncomfortable to the people pleaser in me.
+When I’m facing decisions, I like to refer back to my priority list and really stick to it, even if it’s uncomfortable to the people pleaser in me.

 Communicate.
 Whether you work in an office or have roommates and work from home, it’s important to communicate the start (and end) of your deep work time to those who might need to contact you.
 We live in a world where people kind of expect everyone to be available 24/7, so being unreachable for a set amount of time isn’t as feasible as it used to be.
-Whether your boss expects to be able to talk to you at any point during paid work hours or your mom is used to checking in, make sure everyone knows when you will be unavailable and that it isn’t up for discussion.
+Whether your boss expects to be able to talk to you at any point during paid work hours or your mom is used to checking in, make sure everyone knows when you will be unavailable and that it isn’t up for discussion (or something to worry about).

 Honor your commitment.
-When I was first getting into the habit of deep work, I struggled with being flexible to daily tasks or last-minute requests and would put off my deep work.
+When I firs got into the habit of deep work, I struggled with being flexible to daily tasks or last-minute requests and would put off my deep work.
 Even something like wanting to work out in the morning and push deep work back an hour or two would have bigger ramifications than I thought it would.
 You wouldn’t cancel or move a doctor’s appointment, so don’t cancel on yourself, either.